robfatland/serverless/azure/tutorial.md

-We now depart from the Azure portal in favor of a local development application called Visual Studio Code, abbreviated VSCode.
-Looking at the Azure cloud through the portal illustrates that cloud computing comes with a lot of details.
-However it would be nice to work in a more streamlined environment without the profusion of detail; and that is just what VSCode is.
+We now depart from the Azure portal.
+We will install and use a well-regarded local development application called Visual Studio Code, abbreviated VSCode.
+The Azure portal with its many features and details illustrates the fact that the cloud comes with a lot of details.
+VSCode is an important counterbalance to this complexity for two reasons.
+First: VSCode enables us to develop and test code locally, on our own laptops, before moving that code to the cloud.
+Second, VSCode does that migration to the cloud with just a few mouse clicks.

 An installer may be found at [https://code.visualstudio.com/](https://code.visualstudio.com/).